 A starting point of a website where users first initiates contact with the website.
 A landing page is not necessary the home page of a website.
 It could be a completely separate page from the website content.
 These pages are usually designed specifically for a marketing campaign.
 For example, a Facebook advertising campaign can lead to a landing page with messages made specifically for the target audience.

 Meta Data in a Web Development context is invisible data inserted into a HTML document to give context about the document.
 Meta tags are read by search engines to display titles and description.
-Therefore, meta tags are extremely important of Sear Engine Optimisation.
+Therefore, meta tags are extremely important of Searh Engine Optimisation.

 Responsive Web Design